dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/productionizing-your-dbt-databricks-project.md

 ---

 Welcome to the third installment of our comprehensive series on optimizing and deploying your data pipelines using Databricks and dbt Cloud.
-By now, you should have successfully [set up your Databricks and dbt Cloud environments](https://docs.getdbt.com/guides/dbt-ecosystem/databricks-guides/how-to-set-up-your-databricks-dbt-project) and [optimized your dbt models for peak performance](https://docs.getdbt.com/guides/dbt-ecosystem/databricks-guides/how_to_optimize_dbt_models_on_databricks).
 In this guide, we'll dive into delivering these models to end users while incorporating best practices to ensure that your production data remains reliable and timely.

 ## Prerequisites